 MDS with excess blasts is divided into two categories:

-Blasts are important because if more than 20% of the cells in your blood or bone marrow blasts, the diagnosis changes from MDS to acute myeloid leukemia.
+Blasts are important because if more than 20% of the cells in your blood or bone marrow are blasts, the diagnosis changes from MDS to acute myeloid leukemia.

 Myelodysplastic syndromes are not the only conditions that can cause dysplasia in the bone marrow or decreased blood counts.
-If you have cytopenia or dysplasia, your doctor will take a thorough history and perform a variety of tests in order to determine the exact cause.
+If you have cytopenia or dysplasia, your doctor will take a thorough history and perform a variety of tests to determine the exact cause.

 Other conditions associated with dysplasia include: